Uncovering the Digital Twin Enigma

 Considering the balance of cost & complexity of implementation and potential benefits, I believe that the Digital Twin will add maximum value in large complex projects or very high value assets.
 Some of the candidates are-

-High value assets like- Ships, Satellites, Aircrafts, Submarines, -plants, Railways
+High value assets like- Ships, Satellites, Aircrafts, Submarines, Power-plants, Railways

 Large construction projects for Airports, Seaports, Mines, and Smart cities